jackrlehman/flask-genericcompanyblog/README.md

 # Flask Generic Company Blog

 Originally created for educational course, expanded beyond asignment for UI and minor functionality.
-More information and hosted version @ jacklehman.com
+View hosted version @ jacklehman.com.

+Personal vs Master Branch:
+Personal - Only one user account can be created.
+Intended for single user blog.
+Master - Infinite users can be created.